Skip to content

 Excluding all CADE-involved markets, the FL coefficient is 0.062 (vs. 0.064 baseline)---virtually identical.
 The FL screen captures price anomalies beyond the cases already prosecuted by CADE.

-Network-Split Results
+Network-Split Heterogeneity

 FL firms are classified into concentrated-market (high winner HHI) and competitive-market (low winner HHI) subgroups based on co-bidding networks.